-The Graduate Certificate in Literary Translation is open either to matriculated University of Rochester graduate students or to non-matriculated students who want to pursue literary translation but do not want to write a masters thesis.
+The Graduate Certificate in Literary Translation (GCLTS) is open to matriculated University of Rochester graduate students who want to pursue literary translation but do not want to write a masters thesis.

 The certificate can complement a number of bachelors and graduate degrees in the liberal arts.
 It is equally suited for new translators who need grounding in the disciplines that constitute literary translation, as well as seasoned translators who seek a practical introduction to the business of the field.

 The Certificate Program enables students to experience the full process leading to the publication of a work in translation—from evaluating a text, acquiring rights, and editing the translation, to designing the cover and launching a promotional campaign for an international author.
 The Certificate program begins with a required course introducing students to the theory and practice of translation, includes a practical component in the form of a portfolio of independent translation projects, and features an internship at a press specializing in literary translation.
 The Certificate program is based on translation into English.

 The following six components of the GCLTS Program are designed for college graduates who want hands-on experience as translators along with a theoretical background in the field of literary translation.
 This includes current graduate students at the University of Rochester.
 Graduate Certificate Students will be required to take Component 1, the Studies in Translation seminar, and to complete Component 2, the independent project and translation portfolio, and will choose three of the remaining four components, generally completing two in the fall semester, two in the spring semester.
 A student’s course of study must be approved by a qualified advisor.
 The capstone of the program is Component 2, the independent project and translation portfolio, which students must present at an annual translation conference.